cui-unige/modelisation-verification/README.md

 ## Homework
 * All homeworks are located in the `homework/` directory.
 * There will be a specific subfolder for each homework (e.g. `homework/hw1_petrinets`).
 Use it.
-Do not rename it, place your solutions anywhere else.
+Do not rename the folder, place your solutions anywhere else, or do other things.
+* do **not rename** any files, variables, functions, classes, ... unless you are instructed to do so!
+* read the complete instructions **before** starting an assignment
+* follow the instructions given to you in the assignments
 * The swift compiler will warn you.
   Make sure you don't see any warnings when you compile your code.
   You can use `swift build` to run it.